LassilaJoni/SieniKirja/README.md

 A mushroom guide containing over 160 species located in Finland.
-Features include: a lot of information about each mushroom and ability to add to favorites
+Features include: a lot of information about each mushroom and ability to add to favorites.
+Currently only available in finnish.

 ![sieniopus-1](https://github.com/user-attachments/assets/8b6c7e36-38fa-492d-8b3f-629c4a1a708d)
 ![sieniopus-2](https://github.com/user-attachments/assets/a1374b0d-7dd6-4b53-b7fd-55ac6fbb7488)